Dieting For Your Neurotype Part 1: Type 1A Nutritional Approach

 They respond very well to dopamine boosting supplements like tyrosine, theanine and macuna puriens.

-They have lower levels of acetylcholine which is one of the reasons why they can’t tolerate a lot of volume and are stronger than they are explosive.
-So, adding compounds like Aplha GPC pre-workout during short term, higher volume phases can allow them to do a bit more volume without crashing.
+They have lower levels of acetylcholine which is one of the reasons why they can’t tolerate a lot of volumes and are stronger than they are explosive.
+So, adding compounds like Aplha GPC pre-workout during the short term, higher volume phases can allow them to do a bit more volume without crashing.
 Type 1A that need to do explosive work will also benefit from Alpha-GPC as raising acetylcholine will increase the sensitivity of the stretch reflex, making them more explosive.

 Suggested dopamine and acetylcholine boosting supplements use for a 4 weeks block progression:

 -Start by adding 1gr of tyrosine every morning from week 1 with slightly more higher weights.

 -Introduce alpha GPC one hour before every workout while using a slightly higher volume of work at week 2

 -At week 3, keep the workouts shorter, cut some assistance work to focus all your energy into the realization of the progression.
 Keep the alpha GPC in and add another gram of tyrosine 1-hour pre-workout with some caffeine (100mg max).
 Type 1A respond pretty strongly to stimulants, so they don’t need much.
 In fact, stimulants can hurt them in the long term by depleting dopamine (because adrenaline is made from dopamine, stimulants often force the body to produce more adrenaline, depleting dopamine).
 A small dose will suffice and help in getting more intensity for a short period of time.
 If cortisol gets too high (you’ll know if you start to retain water in the post-workout period), add phosphatidyle serine pre-workout and L-theanine post-workout.
 This should help to regulate cortisol for the remaining of the week.